-1. Name Badge and Swipe Card
+1. Name Badge

 - a.
-A name badge shall be worn whenever the student is in a class, laboratories, or clinical facility including times when researching clients. - A swipe card will be issued with the name badge and utilized for entry into the main building. - b.
+A name badge shall be worn whenever the student is in a class, laboratories, or clinical facility including times when researching clients. - b.
 The name badge must be visible at all times, as mandated by federal law. - c.
-Name badges and swipe cards for entry into the main building are available at the reception desk on the entry level of the main building. - d.
-A student forgetting their name badge and/or swipe card must sign in at the front desk. - e.
+Name badges for entry into the main building are available at the reception desk. - d.
+A student forgetting their name badge must sign in at the front desk. - e.
 Temporary name badges will be issued in the event that a student forgets their name badge.
 Any student that is issued up to five temporary name badges must purchase a replacement badge for \$25.00 each. - f.
 Lost name badges may be re-issued for a fee of \$25.00 each. - g.
-Lost swipe cards may be re-issued for a fee of \$25.00 each. - h.
 Failure to have your College-issued identification badge while at clinical will result in being dismissed for that clinical shift.
 This will result in an unexcused clinical absence.